QualiChain/knowledge-extraction/README.md

 # knowledge-extraction
-Knowledge Extraction

-The Repository consists of the three aspects of the Knowledge Extarction component
+The Repository consists of the three sub components (services) of the Knowledge Extarction component

 1. Silk Framework - Configured for DOBIE